Presence-Event Berlin

 Friendly Fire

-Friendly Fire is an interactive digital installation that deals with social media, interpersonal closeness and consent and involves viewers.
+Friendly Fire was an interactive digital installation that dealt with social media, interpersonal closeness and consent and involved viewers.

 – Henrik Mielicke, Henrik Bergerbusch